Ever heard of a running streak?

 - “I run for those who can’t.“- Cheryl, 7 year run streak.

-- “I run because I can, and I want to earn my beer.”- Alex, 1122 day run streak.
+- “I run because I can, and I want to earn my beer.”- Alex, 1122 consecutive day run streak.

 - “I run for my mental health.
 I started as a 40 day challenge and just kept going.
 My running gives me the focus to tackle what life throws at me.” – Rachel, 1364 day run streak.